 Solar PV panels are expensive to buy.
 A decent-sized grid-connected system is unlikely to cost less than £10000.
 Until 2009, there was the possibility of a £2500 grant towards it, as mentioned on my page about solar panels in general, but this type of grant has now been cancelled in favour of paying a "Feed-in Tariff" for the electricity you generate.

 Who knows how much electricity might cost in the future?
 It's certainly been increasing at a phenomenal rate recently, so the solar panels might yet prove a valuable investment.
-At present, I think it's something that you have to 'want to do' (for the environment, or whatever), rather than necessarily expecting a payback.
+This used to be something that you had to 'want to do' (for the environment, or whatever), rather than necessarily expecting a payback, but since the introduction of the Feed-In Tariff, ir can be considered as an investment like any other.

-My electricity supplier Ebico, whose supply/billing actually comes from Southern Electric, used to (June 2009) pay me 28p per kWh of electricity exported, which I think is a premium above what anyone currently pays for electricity.
+My electricity supplier Ebico, whose supply/billing actually comes from Southern Electric, used to (June 2009) pay me 28p per kWh of electricity exported, which I think was a premium above what anyone currently pays for electricity.
 Ebico also have extremely good rates for supplying electricity, so I think I'm doing well both ways with them.
 Unfortunately the Feed-In Tariff, introduced from April 2010, was crafted by the then government so as to penalise early-adopters such as myself, and I now only get 9p/kWh for everything I generate, and 3p/kWh for anything exported.
-People installing from new get a much more favourable rate, and there is still hope that the new government elected in May 2010 will change the regulations so as to treat early adopters fairly.
+People installing from new get a much more favourable rate.
+The new government elected in May 2010 indicated that they might change the regulations so as to treat early adopters fairly, but they then failed to do it.
 Rather perversely, the Feed-In Tariff provides little incentive to export surplus electricity - you're better off if you can manage to use it on-site (so long as you don't just waste it).

 After some researching on the web, I chose Chelsfield Solar of Hemel Hempstead to do my installation.
 They seemed to be competent friendly people.
 I doubt that there is too much variation between difference installers though - the main cost is the panels themselves.